 Pipedrive’s open API allows you to connect with other software and/or develop custom features.
 Plus, Pipedrive comes with a vast marketplace of apps that you can download and use – most notably, Google and Microsoft.

 Copper vs Pipedrive: Pricing

 How much will Copper and Pipedrive set you back?
 Let’s see how these CRM’s compare where cost is concerned…

-Copper has three pricing plans you can opt to pay either annually or monthly per user per month.
+The Copper CRM system has three pricing plans you can opt to pay either annually or monthly per user per month.
 There’s a 14-day free trial available, where no credit card info is required.

 The following prices are based on annual billing:

 The Basic plan is available for $25 per user per month.
 This plan comes with full G Suite integration, presenting an excellent light-weight solution with a three-seat limit.

 You’re limited to a max of 2,500 leads and contacts.
 But, you get access to all of Copper’s basic features, including:

 - Multiple pipelines.
 These outline the different steps of the sales journey and can be customized to suit different client types.